kasaai/quests/CONTRIBUTING.md

 # Proposing a project

-To propose a project and recruit collaborators, simply open an issue with a brief description (with as much details as you feel comfortable sharing) then submit a pull request to update `README.md` with the project name, and names of collaborators.
+To propose a project and recruit collaborators, simply open an issue with a brief description (with as much details as you feel comfortable sharing) then submit a pull request to update `README.md` with the project name and the name of the primary contact.
 A link to the project repo should be included as soon as the researchers feel comfortable sharing the code publicly.

 # Project guidelines